Solange Franklin Reed: Career

 Franklin Reed's fashion career began with an internship at Essence.
 She then secured a salaried position at Teen Vogue.
-After gaining experience, she transitioned into freelance work, assisting various stylists.
+She transitioned into freelance work, assisting various stylists.
 For over four years, Franklin Reed served as the first assistant to fashion editor Giovanna Battaglia, whom she considers a mentor.
 She also worked as an editor-at-large for Paper.

 Since 2015, Franklin Reed has worked as an independent stylist, with her portfolio including editorials, runway styling, advertising, and celebrity styling.
 She places a strong emphasis on representing creatives who are Black, women, curvy, and from other underrepresented communities.

 Franklin Reed has worked with high-profile clients such as Serena Williams, Whoopi Goldberg, Solange Knowles, Tracee Ellis Ross, Zazie Beetz, and Kerry Washington.
 Her work has been highlighted by publications such as Pause and Editorialist.

 In 2024 she styled the actresses on the cover of Essence's December/January issue.
 She also styled Denée Benton and Victoria Mon ét.